davidhartsough/writings/src/markdown/racism-kills.md

 ### (3) See something, say something

 We need to set examples.
 We need to call racism as it is.
 We need to listen in on our conversations and pick out the moments when friends or family discriminate with their words.
 In love, we can guide the language.
-In courage, we can stop sheltering children from the realities of embedded, system racism.
+In courage, we can stop sheltering children from the realities of embedded, systemic racism.

 ## Challenging